 Minors & Concentrations

-The Facilities Operation Minor (Coordinator: Professor George Howe) prepares students for careers ashore and/or for advanced studies in facilities management, stationary engineering (power generation), or wastewater treatment technology, as they relate to the operation of large, complex facilities.
+The Facilities Operation Minor (Coordinator: Professor Carlos Montanez) prepares students for careers ashore and/or for advanced studies in facilities management, stationary engineering (power generation), or wastewater treatment technology, as they relate to the operation of large, complex facilities.
 The minor is offered to students enrolled in either the Marine Engineering or Energy Systems Engineering major.
-Required courses are: EN-2222 Commercial Boilers, EN-3214 Municipal Wastewater Treatment, EN-4222 HVAC, and a choice of three courses from a selected group of electives.
+Required courses are: EN-2222 Commercial Boilers, EN-3214 Municipal Wastewater Treatment, EN-4222 HVAC (MENG) or EN-3213 Refrigeration (ESEN), and a choice of three courses from a selected group of electives.

 International Maritime Business

-The Marine Biology Minor (Coordinator: Dr. Alan White) is offered by the Environmental Protection, Safety, and Emergency Management Department.
-To earn this minor, students must take the six following courses: MS-4305 Principles of Aquaculture; MS-4322 Marine Botany; MS-4329 Marine Mammals; MS-4333 Marine Invertebrate Zoology; MS-4334 Tropical Marine Ecology; and MS-4342 Marine Microbiology.
+The Marine Biology Minor (Coordinator: Dr. Alan White) is offered by the Marine Science, Safety, and Environmental Protection Department.
+To earn this minor, students must take six of the following seven courses: MS-4305 Principles of Aquaculture; MS-4321 Biology of Fishes; MS-4322 Marine Botany; MS-4329 Marine Mammals; MS-4333 Marine Invertebrate Zoology; MS-4334 Tropical Marine Ecology; and MS-4342 Marine Microbiology.

 With departmental permission, students with a cumulative grade point average of 2.5 or higher may enroll in a concentration of study.
 A concentration is a program of study of at least twelve credits within the student’s major field but the courses of which are not prescribed in the major program.
 These courses are typically taken during semesters five through eight.
 The following concentrations are currently offered at Massachusetts Maritime Academy.

-The Marine Biology Concentration elective sequence options are provided to give students enrolled in the Marine Safety and Environmental Protection major a series of electives focused on particular aspects of the field of marine biology.
+The Marine Biology Concentration (Coordinator: Dr. Alan White) elective sequence options are provided to give students enrolled in the Marine Science, Safety and Environmental Protection major a series of electives focused on particular aspects of the field of marine biology.
 These normally begin in the first semester of the junior year and replace the regularly scheduled free and departmental electives: MS-4305 Principles of Aquaculture; MS-4321 Biology of Fishes; MS-4322 Marine Botany; and MS-4333 Marine Invertebrate Zoology.